 Possible weight loss strategies for GNB3 variants:

 - Examine.com is an excellent reference for finding out more about supplements.
 Check out the Yohimbine page there.
 The research there talks about yohimbine being metabolized through CYP2D6 with poor metabolizers having increased side effects such as anxiety.
-Be sure to check out your CYP2D6 results on my free detox report using your 23andMe data.
+(Article on CYP2D6 variants)

 - Note that there are some that report pretty serious side effects from Yohimbine for some people!
 Please do your research before starting any supplement.